Product School

 Card: Product Comparison Templates

-What is Product Portfolio Management?
+What Is Product Portfolio Management?

 Product portfolio management involves analyzing your range of products to determine which ones are performing well and which ones aren’t pulling their weight.
 This means making strategic decisions about where to invest, what to improve, and what to phase out.
 The goal is to maximize the overall profitability and efficiency of a product line.